2012 ARP General Synod Faces Tough Decisions

 Of course, there are a host of problems attending anthropological monism, especially in its more radical extinction-re-creation form.
 As John Cooper and others have demonstrated, there is a tremendous amount of biblical evidence in both the Old and New Testaments suggesting that a conscious existence of the soul continues after physical death, and this biblical witness is amply reflected in the confessional tradition of the Reformed churches (see, e.g., WCF 32.1, HC Q. 57).
 Furthermore, despite its current popularity, this model faces perhaps insuperable philosophical difficulties.
 For example, on monistic terms how does one account for continuity of personal identity between death and resurrection?
 Norman's strategy here is basically to appeal to the relativity of "time-for-us" as opposed to "time-for-God," a solution that may create more problems than it solves.
 Thus it is not surprising that quite a number of well-known Christian philosophers--Alvin Plantinga, William Hasker, C. Stephen Evans, and my former Erskine College colleague John Wingard (now teaching at Covenant College) for example--are staunch opponents of anthropological monism.
 Representative here is C. Stephen Evans of Baylor University, who recently wrote that "contemporary physicalism about human persons is in something of a crisis mode, in which most philosophers are sure that some form of physicalism must be true, but no one has a convincing account of how physicalism could be true.
 The time is right for a new look at dualism."
 I agree.

-To bring matters back to the Church, the pastoral implications of this extinction-re-creation model are, in my judgment, highly problematic.
+To bring matters back to the Church, the pastoral implications of this extinction-re-creation model are, in my judgment, positively disastrous.
 For example, what is a pastor to say to bereaved family members when elderly Aunt Matilda or young Johnny is taken away in death?
 The best one can offer on this way of thinking is that the loved one is dead and gone, period, and that at some point in the future somebody very much like them (Norman would claim it is the same person) will reappear.
 Furthermore, if we hold that there is no distinct spiritual thing called the soul, do we have the conceptual apparatus needed for dealing with the spiritual dimension of human existence?
 In other words, does Norman's category of "mental poverty" go deep enough?
-His explanation of poverty suggests that the answer to this question is probably "No." Finally, in the absence of a robust appreciation of the spiritual dimension, will the current Erskine THRIVE initiative almost inevitably trend in the direction of the old "social gospel"?
-The lessons of history suggest that the answer to this question is likely "Yes."
+His less-than-clear explanation of poverty suggests that the answer to this question is "No." Finally, in the absence of a robust appreciation of the spiritual dimension, will the current Erskine THRIVE initiative almost inevitably trend in the direction of the old "social gospel"?
+The lessons of history suggest that the answer to this question is "Yes."